Why and what do we study?

 Communication on the job with cases that we analyzed.

 All this becomes a filter through which I can see and understand the world, paired with my own individual experiences.
-And use to better it.
+And use to improve the world.

 What have you learned?
 Make an inventory yourself by your own recollection first, then perhaps look through notes, books and papers.
 Now, how and where can you apply all this?
 There is your job and how you can be of service.
 Still not sure?
 Or do you want to begin studying but not sure what?
 Book a coaching session with me and I will help you find out!